eco-community/lottery-bot/docs/Tutorial.md

 To create sweepstake we will use `/new_sweepstake` command

-For example to create `Test Sweepstake` which will strike at `12156191` ethereum block with the ticket price of `10` eco points with tickets ranging from `0` to `10000` we will use
+For example to create `Test Sweepstake` which will strike at `12156191` ethereum block with the ticket price of `10` points with tickets ranging from `0` to `10000` we will use
 `/new_sweepstake Test Sweepstake 12156191 10 0 10000`

 Setting ticket range allows us to control the probability of winning the sweepstake.